George Nader: Personal life

 Although Nader was not openly gay during his film career, he generally did not feign relationships with women to conceal it, instead deflecting questions by saying that he had not met "the right one".

 Nader lived with his life partner, Mark Miller (November 22, 1926 – June 9, 2015), whom he met in 1947 while they were acting in a play together.

-Miller worked as Rock Hudson's personal secretary from 1972 until the star's death, and the couple inherited the interest from Hudson's $27 million estate after his death from AIDS complications in 1985.
+Miller worked as Rock Hudson's personal secretary from 1972 until the star's death, and Nader was the sole inheritor of the interest from Hudson's $27 million estate after his death from AIDS complications in 1985.
 Hudson biographer Sara Davidson described Nader, Miller, and another person as "Rock's family for most of his adult life".
 Nader publicly acknowledged his sexual orientation shortly afterward.

 Nader and Miller eventually settled in Palm Springs.

 Death

-Stricken by multiple medical problems, Nader entered the hospital in September 2001.
+Stricken by multiple health problems, Nader was hospitalized in September 2001.
 He died on February 4, 2002, in Woodland Hills, California, of cardiopulmonary failure, pneumonia, and multiple cerebral infarctions.
 He was survived by Miller (with whom he had spent 55 years), his cousins Sally Kubly and Roberta Cavell, and his nephew, actor Michael Nader.
 His ashes were scattered at sea; a cenotaph in his honor, together with Mark Miller and Rock Hudson, exists in Cathedral City's Forest Lawn Cemetery.
 In 2002, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

+Writing for FilmInk, Stephen Vagg argued that Nader was "a solid, reliable performer whose acting never got its due, in part because he wasn't that great, but mostly because he appeared in so many programmers.
+One looks over his filmography and the most unusual credit is Robot Monster, followed by Nowhere to Go and… that's about it.
+His films weren't bad, they just weren't that interesting – like Nader himself really."